 - The 2015 SIS Scholar-Teacher of the Year, Professor Esser investigates development effectiveness in the context of local, national and global policies and programs.
 He focuses on three research areas: local (in particular urban) governance in the context of armed conflict, global health agenda-setting and resource allocation, and discourses as frames for global development policies.
 Prof. Esser has conducted field research in Afghanistan, Pakistan, Sierra Leone, and most recently in Mexico.
 His research has been published in World Development, Third World Quarterly, the Journal of Modern African Studies, Environment and Urbanization, the Journal of Peacebuilding & Development, Global Public Health, the Journal of Social Policy, Urban Studies, Ethics & International Affairs, Communication Theory, Critical Planning, the Journal of Business Ethics, Learning and Teaching and Encyclopaedia Iranica, as well as in several edited books.
-Dr. Esser was an Academic Resident at the Rockefeller Foundation's Bellagio Center in Italy in June 2013, a Drugs, Security and Democracy (DSD) Postdoctoral Fellow of the Social Science Research Council (SSRC) in 2012-13, a SPURS Research Fellow at MIT in 2003-04 and a Carlo Schmid Fellow in the International Labour Office in 2001-02.
+Prof. Esser was an Academic Resident at the Rockefeller Foundation's Bellagio Center in June 2013, a Drugs, Security and Democracy (DSD) Postdoctoral Fellow of the Social Science Research Council (SSRC) in 2012-13, a SPURS Research Fellow at MIT in 2003-04, and a Carlo Schmid Fellow at the International Labour Office in 2001-02.
 In 2006-08, he spent two years working for UNESCAP in Bangkok and UNDP in New York.
 He has received research grants from Canada's International Development Research Centre (IDRC), the British Economic and Social Research Council (ESRC), the Mellon-MIT Program on NGOs and Forced Migration, the German National Academic Foundation, and the German Academic Exchange Service (DAAD).

 DegreesPhD, Development Studies; MSc, Development Management (Dist.), London School of Economics and Political Science